 Don’s professional marine experience includes positions held in both Rhode Island and Connecticut.
 Before arriving in Chester, he worked for Quox Corporation here in Mystic and from this experience maintains a universal refrigerant certification.
 Don has also worked as the general manager of Frank Hall Boatyard in Westerly, Rhode Island and between the years of 1996 and 2003, Don worked for Freedom and Legacy Yachts as the Senior Project Manager at the yacht production facility in Middletown, Rhode Island.

 With his experiences in the field and being a long time sailor and power boater, Don comes to Fort Rachel with extensive marina knowledge.
-In addition to being a marine professional, Don is also a family man, married to his wife Jesse and father to five children ages 5 to 13.
+In addition to being a marine professional, Don is also a family man, married to his wife Jesse and father to five children.
 He currently resides nearby in Rhode Island and is a member of the Wadawanuck Club in Stonington, Connecticut.

 “A River Runs Through It”